 This is a dramatic event for the lake as well as the fish that live in the lake.
 During the winter months, a temperature differentiation of only seven degrees is within the lake, 32 degrees just under the ice to the consistent 39 degrees at the bottom, which will remain stable, as ice cover prevents winter winds from mixing the water.

 As the Fall Turnover continues into Winter, the transition continues as the upper layers get colder and approach the freezing mark of 32°.
 Not all lakes freeze, and you don’t have to have a frozen surface for a lake to go through winter stratification.
-The body of water or this lake just needs to have the colder water on the top layer at 4° celsius.
+The body of water or this lake just needs to have the colder water on the top layer at 4° Celsius.

 This means that in Winter, the inverse stratification happens then what happens in Summer stratification occurs with the warmer layer of water on top and the cooler layer of water below.
-For a great Lake Turnover explanation and Diagram, watch this video:

 Even when ice develops across the top surface of a lake, some sunlight can penetrate the ice into the water providing just enough oxygen and food for fish and other organisms, and somehow, for the most part, fish and other aquatic living things make it through another cold winter in Nature.